Fact-checked by the ZeroinDaily editorial team

 Can a smart ring replace a smartwatch?

-A smart ring can replace a smartwatch for passive health tracking, but not for active features like app notifications, GPS navigation, or contactless payments.
-Rings excel at 24-hour biometric monitoring, especially during sleep, but lack screens and interactive functions entirely.
+For passive health tracking, a smart ring is a legitimate replacement.
+For active features, app notifications, GPS navigation, or contactless payments, it is not.
+Rings excel at 24-hour biometric monitoring, especially during sleep, but they have no screen and no interactive functions.

 Are smart rings safe to wear all day?

 Smart rings are generally safe for continuous daily wear.
-They emit low-level infrared and green LED light for PPG sensing, well within safe exposure thresholds.
-Users with nickel or titanium sensitivities should check the ring’s material specifications — most premium rings use titanium or medical-grade polymer bodies.
+They emit low-level infrared and green LED light for PPG sensing, well within established safe exposure thresholds.
+Users with nickel or titanium sensitivities should check material specifications before purchasing, most premium rings use titanium or medical-grade polymer bodies.

 Which smart ring is best for women’s health tracking?

-The Evie Ring by Movano Health is the best smart ring for women’s health tracking.
+The Evie Ring by Movano Health is the strongest option in this category.
 It is FDA-registered, designed with women’s biometric baselines in mind, and tracks menstrual cycle phases using continuous skin temperature and HRV data.
 It costs approximately $269 with no subscription fee.